inaimathi/edgy/README.md

 ### Direction mapping

-`Distance.hs` contains some thoughts and experiments based on mapping the cardinal and ordinal directions of particular pixels, based on their contiguous neighborhood.
+`Direction.hs` contains some thoughts and experiments based on mapping the cardinal and ordinal directions of particular pixels, based on their contiguous neighborhood.
 Currently, given the example input, it produces

        ||                          +    \/
       --------------------         +   \O\////\\\\///\\\\O/